 The first part of this thesis is devoted to the model theory of the untyped lambda calculus.
 D. Scott discovered in the late 1960's that models of the untyped lambda calculus can be constructed by a combination of order-theoretic and topological methods.
 Scott's methods have been widely studied and adapted to numerous situations, and today one can choose from a wide array of model constructions that are based on Scott's principles.
 On the other hand, there are results that indicate that Scott's methods may not in general be complete: Honsell and Ronchi Della Rocca [27] have shown that there exists a lambda theory that does not arise as the theory of a reflexive model in the cartesian-closed category of complete partial orders and Scott-continuous functions.
 Moreover, there are properties that one may desire in a model, but that are incompatible with the presence of a partial order: for instance, Plotkin [50] has recently shown that there exists an extensional lambda algebra which is finitely separable.
-By definition, a lambda algebra X is finitely separable if for every finite subset $A \subseteq X$ and for every function $f : A \to X$ , there exists an element $\hat{f} \in X$ such that $\hat{f} \cdot x = f(x)$ for all $x \in X$ .
-It is not hard to see that a finitely separable algebra structure.
+By definition, a lambda algebra X is finitely separable if for every finite subset $A \subseteq X$ and for every function $f: A \to X$ , there exists an element $\hat{f} \in X$ such that $\hat{f} \cdot x = f(x)$ for all $x \in X$ .
+It is not hard to see that a finitely separable algebra cannot be non-trivially partially ordered in a way such that the order is compatible with the algebra structure.

 In general, we define a lambda algebra X to be unorderable if there does not exist a non-trivial partial order on X for which the application operation is monotone.
 Our first main result is the following: The standard open and closed term algebras of the $\lambda\beta$ - and $\lambda\beta\eta$ -calculi are unorderable.
 Recall that the standard term algebras are just made up from lambda terms, taken up to $\beta$ - or $\beta\eta$ -equivalence.
 The unorderability of the standard term algebras is a surprising fact, because the algebras that were previously known to be unorderable, such as Plotkin's finitely separable algebra, require a much more delicate syntactic construction.
-As a consequence of this result, it follows that if a partially ordered model of the untyped lambda calculus is complete for one of the theories $\underline{\lambda\beta}$ or $\underline{\lambda\beta\eta}$ , then the denotations of closed terms in that model are pairwise incomparable, i.e. the term denotations form an anti-chain.
+As a consequence of this result, it follows that if a partially ordered model of the untyped lambda calculus is complete for one of the theories $\underline{\lambda}\underline{\beta}$ or $\underline{\lambda}\underline{\beta}\underline{\eta}$ , then the denotations of closed terms in that model are pairwise incomparable, i.e. the term denotations form an anti-chain.